resir014/resir014.github.io/_posts/2015-11-17-tourists-language-barriers-and-the-act-of-helping.md

 category: blog
 layout: post
 title: "Tourists, language barriers, and the act of helping"
-lead: "Or, the day that I actually helped a bunch of foreign strangers and felt much better afterwards."
+lead: "Or, the day when I actually helped a bunch of foreign strangers and felt much better afterwards."
 ---

 It was at a small restaurant on the side of the road where I saw that ad from a local public television.
 I was there, as usual, to get a bag of tasty take-out beef rendang for my family's dinner.
 Though today, it was different.
 It took a lot longer for the owner of the food stall to prepare the beef rendang this time, so I stayed there with a bunch of other people, already there.